alxdimitriou/CompaniesInsightsDashboardFrontEnd/README.md

 ## Local deployment
   - The project includes a Dockerfile
-  - Inside the project a docker-compose is included in the dashboardFrontEndDeploymentFolder
+  - Inside the project a docker-compose is included in the dashboardFrontEndDeployment folder